On the Stretch Factor of Polygonal Chains: Conclusion

-\item The volume argument in Theorem~\ref{thm:1/2} easily generalizes to higher dimensions.
-If $P$ be a $c$-chain in $\RR^d$ for fixed $c\geq 1$ and $d\geq 2$, then $\delta_P=O\left(c^2(n-1)^{1-1/d}\right)$.
-It is interesting to find out whether extra dimension(s) allows one to achieve a larger stretch factor.

-\item The upper bounds in Theorem~\ref{thm:log{c}}--\ref{thm:1/2} are valid regardless of whether the chain is crossing or not.
-On the other hand, the lower bound in Theorem~\ref{thm:lower-bound} is given by noncrossing chains.
-A natural question is whether a sharper upper bound holds if the chains are required to be noncrossing.
-More specifically, can the exponent of $n$ in the upper bound be reduced to $1/2-\eps$, where $\eps>0$ depends on $c$?
+\item The upper bounds in Theorems~\ref{thm:logc}--\ref{thm:1/2} (and their generalizations to higher dimensions, \eg, Theorem~\ref{thm:dspace}) are valid regardless of whether the chain is crossing or not.
+On the other hand, the lower bounds in Theorem~\ref{thm:lower-bound} and Theorem~\ref{thm:d-lower-bound} are given by noncrossing chains.
+A natural question is whether sharper upper bounds hold if the chains are required to be noncrossing.
+Specifically, can the exponent of $n$ in the upper bound for $\RR^d$ be reduced to $\frac{d-1}{d}-\eps$, where $\eps>0$ depends on $c$?

-\item Our algorithm in Section~\ref{sec:algo} can recognize $c$-chains with $n$ vertices in $O\left(n^{2.5}\ {\rm polylog}\ n\right)$ expected time and $O(n\log n)$ space, using ellipse range searching data structures.
-It is likely that the running time can be improved in the future, perhaps at the expense of increased space, when suitable time-space trade-offs for semi-algebraic range searching become available.
-The existence of such data structures is conjectured~\cite{AMS13}, but currently remains open. \end{enumerate}
+\item The running time of the algorithm in Theorem~\ref{thm:alg} is sub-cubic, but super-quadratic.
+Is this necessary, or is it possible to decide the $c$-chain property in time $O(n^2)$ or better? \end{enumerate}